 Students in the higher education program aspire to be leaders in higher education, revolutionizing the field by working for social justice and equity in educational institutions.

-International education prepares students for careers building and strengthening educational systems across the world, primarily in post-conflict and post-colonial areas, working with populations marginalized by gender, race, ethnicity, poverty, war and other crises.
+The international education program prepares students for careers in international development building and strengthening educational systems across the two-thirds world.
+We are a community of scholar-practitioners who work alongside populations marginalized by structural inequalities such as gender, race, sexualities, ethnicity, poverty, and conflict.

 Language, literacy, and culture scholars focus on a wide range of topics, including language acquisition, ESL, multicultural education, critical multiliteracies, children’s and young adult literature, and critical media literacy, seeking to transform education to better meet the needs of all learners in multicultural and multilingual contexts.